johnwriting/writing/content/the_view.md

 She looked away.

-“Rachel, I,” he searched for the words, “You’ve been like this for a while.
+“Rachael, I,” he searched for the words, “You’ve been like this for a while.
 I know something’s not right.
 But I can’t help or do better or say the right things if you don’t tell me what you’re feeling.”

 She was silent.